material-motion/material-motion/concepts/runtimes.md

 Pre-fabricated conditions:

-- Is Idle: The Runtime has entered an idle state.
+- Is idle: The Runtime has entered an idle state.
 - Is offscreen: The view has moved "off-screen".

+For example:

     class Transaction
       function addTransientView(View, untilCondition: Runtime.isIdleCondition)